mattlean/lean-js-app-starter/starters/express-postgres-ts/README.md

 bash init.sh
 ```

-#### 2. Connect Prisma to PostgreSQL
+#### Step 2.
+Connect Prisma to PostgreSQL

 Update the `.env` file's `DATABASE_URL` environment variable to the appropriate connection string so Prisma can connect to PostgreSQL.

 For more information on this, read the Prisma documentation:
 https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details

-#### 3. Start the development server
+#### Step 3.
+Start the development server

-Finally, start the dev server with this `package.json` script:
+Start the dev server with this `package.json` script:

 ```console
 npm run dev